Power-to-weight ratio is one of the key metrics that determines how quickly a cyclist can climb uphill.

-While lactate concentration, critical power and FTP are slightly different to one another, they are all essentially trying to identify a maximal point at which exercise intensity can be maintained without the rapid onset of fatigue.
+While lactate concentration, critical power and FTP are slightly different from one another, they are all essentially trying to identify a maximal point at which exercise intensity can be maintained without the rapid onset of fatigue.

 At the same time, your W/kg over shorter and longer durations can just as easily be calculated to see how you stack up in other types of effort – for example, on a single hill, or over the course of an entire event or ride.

 Other common durations of comparison include your W/kg over one minute (roughly indicating your anaerobic capacity) and five minutes (roughly indicating your aerobic capacity, or VO2 max).

 Why does W/kg matter?

 As mentioned above, your power-to-weight ratio really starts to affect performance when climbing comes into the picture.